cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 MAY be evaluated either via that method or via scalar multiplication by the equivalent h\_eff; these two methods give the same result.
-Note that in this case scalar multiplication by the cofactor h does not generally give the same result as the fast method, and SHOULD NOT be used.
+Note that in this case scalar multiplication by the cofactor h does not generally give the same result as the fast method, and MUST NOT be used.

 # Suites for hashing {#suites}